 There’s really nowhere to start when talking about PETA’s history in this area.
 From comparing the slaughter of animals to the Holocaust to wrapping people in meat packages, there’s no end to their stunts that confuse all but those that share their highly specific viewpoint.
 In light of the fact that PETA stunts don’t really need explanation to be funny, here’s a long list of crazy that probably stands unrivaled: They tried to rename fish as “Sea Kittens”, as if people wouldn’t eat kittens if they were as delicious as Chilean Sea Bass.
 They put naked girls in cages to protest animal caging.
 They put naked girls in sandwich boards to protest the treatment of chickens.
 They put naked girls in lettuce bikinis to hand out (presumably awful) veggie dogs.
 They handed out comic books to children of people wearing fur, letting them know that “Mommy is a Murderer”.
 So generally PETA is determined to combat abuse and objectification of animals through…abuse and objectification of humans?

 By Jasper Burwell, Director of Client Strategies

-Jasper Burwell is our jack-of-all-trades here at ProspectMX.
+Jasper Burwell is our data and strategy genius here at ProspectMX.
 He’s had years of experience from running small start-ups and working with large B2B consumer packing companies and everything in between.
-Jasper has a passion for data, and his experience and brings a wealth of knowledge when it comes to our Google Analytics analysis.
+Jasper has a passion for data, and his experience brings a wealth of knowledge when it comes to our Google Analytics analysis.
 Jasper helps us dig deeper with our analysis to truly give detailed and holistic strategies for our clients.
 Jasper holds an MBA from Penn State University focusing in Business Strategy and Online Marketing.